gallenc/solent2Public/week3/webfacadeexample1/README.md

 You can stop the browser using control c (ctrl-c).

-Please note that when you run the example this way you will need to rebuild the project and restart tomcat every time you make changes otherwisethe changes will not be packages in a war and run by tomcat.
+Please note that when you run the example this way you will need to rebuild the project and restart tomcat every time you make changes otherwise the changes will not be packaged in a war and run by tomcat.

 # to run the project using Netbeans

 If you right click on the webfacade-example1 project in netbeans and select 'run' netbeans will spin up a tomcat instance and launch your application.

 If you are asked for username and password just use the default admin admin.

 (You must make sure you have stopped any maven started tomcat before you do this.)

 You will be able to see the application at http://localhost:8080/basicfacadeweb/